Associate Degree in Nursing

 External peer review is the primary means of assuring and improving the quality of higher education institutions and programs in the United States.
 This recognition is accomplished through program accreditation, approval or certification.

 Baker College of Allen Park has received initial approval from the Michigan Board of Nursing.
 Baker College of Auburn Hills, Cadillac, Clinton Township, Flint, Owosso, and Muskegon have received full approval from the Michigan Board of Nursing.
-Baker College of Owosso is accredited by the National League for Nursing Accrediting Commissions (NLNAC), 3343 Peachtree Road, NE, Suite 850, Atlanta, Georgia 30326; phone: (404) 975-5000; Web site: www.nlnac.org.
+Baker College of Owosso is accredited by the Accreditation Commission for Education in Nursing, Inc. (ACEN) formerly (NLNAC).
+Baker College of Clinton Township and Baker College of Muskegon have received candidacy status with ACEN; 3343 Peachtree Road, NE, Suite 850, Atlanta, Georgia 30326; phone: (404) 975-5000; fax: (404) 975-5020; Web address: www.acenursing.org.

-The Associate Degree in Nursing at Baker College of Auburn Hills was specifically designed as a ladder program for Licensed Practical Nurses who are interested in becoming a Registered Nurse.
+The Associate Degree in Nursing Program at Baker College of Auburn Hills was specifically designed as a ladder program for Licensed Practical Nurses who are interested in becoming a Registered Nurse, as well as for the student without a nursing licensure to obtain a PN or ADN license.

 This program is part of the Baker College Smart Degree Option.